aredridel/networking-talk/talk.md

 ^ There was a lot of debate during the creation of web browsers over how many connections and how many connections they could make to each site before it was hostile to others on the network, since each connection increased the relative number of chances there were to get through.

-^ Now we don't have to worry about that because we can't ramp our speed up fast enough much of the time.
-Still wortk considering on narrow links though.

 ----

 # Lost packets means slow down